 For those who are fans of tarot or just fans of medieval weaponry, this sword tattoo is a great way to show off your love.
 This design manages to make the traditionally clunky item feel very delicate due to the extra-thin lines and light shading.

 Fingers Crossed Tattoo

-Hokusai waves, based on the artwork, have been popular tattoo choices for centuries.
-If you want to get the beautiful work on your arm but want to customize it, try getting it done in an interesting color combo.
+Waves have been popular tattoo choices for centuries.
+If you want to get the beautiful work on your arm but want to customize it, try getting it done in an interesting color.

 Picture Frame Tattoo

 Picture frame tattoos have had a following for a while, but there are so many ways to personalize them that no two truly look the same.
-This design utilizes heavy blackwork and linework to create a simple but beautiful frame tattoo.
+This design uses heavy blackwork and line work to create a simple but beautiful frame tattoo.

 Behind The Ear Tattoo

 Sometimes a tattoo is all about expressing your love for something permanently.
 If you want something small but meaningful, behind the ear is a great placement idea—it’s intimate but intriguing.

 For fans of wave tattoos that want something a bit more minimal, this design is a great idea.
 Both featured waves are different shapes to add an interesting element, and the small dots vary the design so it’s not just one line.

 Geometric Hand Tattoo